 Costa Rica Wildlife Photography Workshop

 Come join me on an amazing adventure to one of the most biologically diverse locations on the planet, Costa Rica.
-Here we will spend our time learn a variety of different camera techniques and skills as we photograph scarlet macaws, cormorants, kingfishers, hummingbirds, caimans, lizards, monkeys, turtles, toucans, tanagers, honeycreepers, parrots, and much much more.
-If you are looking for a wildlife photography workshop that provides you the opportunity to photograph some of the most colorful and amazing wildlife species on the planet while learning how to be a better photographer, this workshop is geared just for you!
+Here we will spend our time learning a variety of different camera techniques and skills as we photograph scarlet macaws, cormorants, kingfishers, hummingbirds, caimans, lizards, monkeys, turtles, toucans, tanagers, honeycreepers, parrots, and much much more.
+If you are looking for a wildlife photography workshop that allows you to photograph some of the most colorful and fantastic wildlife species on the planet while learning how to be a better photographer, this workshop is geared just for you!

 If you want to be notified about our other 2025 photo adventures, be sure to sign up for our click Workshop Waiting List!